tspecker/sample-recyclerview-multipletype/README.md

-# Android Sample project for a RecyclerView with Multiple Types
+# Sample RecyclerView with Multiple Types

 This is an Android sample project that implement a "RecyclerView" with multiple type.